nowittynamesleft/meta-nca/README.md

 ![](https://github.com/nowittynamesleft/meta-nca/blob/multiarchitecture/visualizations/combined_single_layer_all_metaepochs_no_activation.gif)

 <em>Evolution of the weights of a single layer network to train on the Iris dataset, over many "meta-epochs" of 10 epochs each.
 In each epoch, the local rule network is applied, updating the weights of the task network.
 The task network is reinitialized to zero after computing cross-entropy loss from the 10th epoch.
-The local rule network (not shown) is then updated via gradient descent from this loss of the task network, which constitutes the "meta-epoch". </em>
+The local rule network (not shown) is then updated via gradient descent from this loss of the task network.
+The local rule network is updated once per "meta-epoch". </em>

 <b>This is a work in progress.
 Currently, any task network beyond 2 layers is hard to optimize.</b>